Alaska: Facts and Figures

 Exports and Growth

-• Alaska exported $7.2 billion in goods and services to foreign markets in 2023.
+• Alaska exports about $7.2 billion in goods and services to overseas markets each year.
 5

 • China ($1.3 billion)